mohit3011/Fine-Grained-Data-Visualisation/dlib/README.md

 3) To use test.py install dlib , skimage , PIL , matplotlib and resizeimage libraries for python.

-4) The output of test.py is the graph and an image with detected landmarks.
+4) The output of test.py is the graph of Delaunay's triangulation of detected landmarks and an image with detected landmarks.